freeverseio/LAOS-roadmap/README.md

 ### Deliverable 3:
-The third deliverable will focus on enabling bidirectional communication of the LAOS chain through trustless bridges, allowing governance of the evolution chain from the ownership chain.
-To achieve this, we will remove the governance of the evolution chain and instead allow it to be governed by the ownership chain.
+The third deliverable will focus on enabling bidirectional communication of the LAOS chain through trustless bridges, this will eventually allow aspects of the evoChains to be triggered by the ownChain, such as runtime updates, or transfer of native LAOS tokens.

 ![](./relay_ownership_evolution_duplexbridge.drawio.svg)

 - [evoChain] integrate the [solochain-parachain bridge](https://github.com/paritytech/solo-para-bridge-poc)
 - [evoChain] governance removed
-- [ownChain] govern the evolution chains by XCM
+- [ownChain] capable of sending commands via XCM
 - [bridge] ownership -> evolution bridge up and running

 ---